killswitch-GUI/CobaltStrike-ToolKit/README.md

 aggressor> load /root/Tools/CobaltStrike-ToolKit/Initial-DACheck.cna
 [+] Load /root/Tools/CobaltStrike-ToolKit/Initial-DACheck.cna
 ```
-When a intial beacon comes in you will see:
+When a intial beacon comes in you recive a pop up box and will see:
 ```
 [*] Tasked beacon to import: /root/Tools/CobaltStrike-ToolKit/Invoke-DACheck.ps1
 [*] Tasked beacon to run: Invoke-DACheck -Initial True